mohitjoshi155/Roboget/README.md

 # You can just call me robo.
 I want to simplify your downloads!

-Roboget is a free and portable package Manager for Windows 10, 8.1 and 8 with focus on safe and direct download links.
-Roboget acts also as a GUI for Wget and cURL.
-Beside this also the external download manager JDownloader can be integrated to intercept download links from Roboget.
+Roboget is a free and portable apps downloader for Windows 10, 8.1 and 8 with focus on safe and direct download links.

+You can rely on Roboget to automate the download and update process for various applications on your computer.
+Pick the apps you want, and Roboget will download all of your selected apps from trusted developer sites at once, automatically.
+In the best case, it offers a direct download link for an app, which can be downloaded via the integrated Wget, cURL or JDownloader, downloader extension.

+You can choose, which download manager you want to use for the download.
+If a direct download link is not available, you will be directed to the software publishers page and the download will start in your browser.

 Features
 --------